A Rider’s Guide To Crank Length

 To relieve the knee pain, I figured out that I needed custom geometry (a very slack seat tube angle to relieve pressure off my knees and better recruit my back end).
 I started building custom frames while I was a composite engineer.
 With a better balance on the bike, knee pain was manageable as long as I didn’t ride too long or too hard.
 This was all with 172.5mm cranks.

 Happy to be riding, but not happy to be limited by distance and intensity, I started riding shorter cranks and building bikes around crank length.

 165mm cranks helped a little bit, nudging up the distance and intensity I could ride.
 I thought why not keep going?

 155mm cranks were a real game changer for me.
 My knee pain went away, as did any limit on distance and intensity on my rides.
 Woo wooo!

 I started riding 155’s around 2014 and trying to understand the relationship between crank length and knee pain.
-Knee angle!
+Knee angle as well as fore-aft balance!
 Viola!

 I started incorporating appropriately sized cranks for customers on the custom frame side of the business and they were hooked.